luofei163/teleport/rfd/0214-identifier-first-login.md

 ## Why

-Currently, every user of a cluster sees a list of all SSO identity providers setup with Teleport on the login page.
+Currently, every user of a cluster sees a list of all SSO identity providers set up with Teleport on the login page.
 This results in unnecessary clutter and potential confusion, as it is likely that they can/will only ever use one.
 Allowing cluster admins to map SSO providers to particular users or groups of users mitigates this by ensuring that a user only sees the identity providers relevant to them.